jacobl3371/sep11-freedom-project/prep/presentation.md

 * We built this app with a dream.
 We wanted to create a more acessible furture for immigrants.

   1. We started learning out tool.
 Jacob learned Express.js and I learned react.js
-  2. We started to timker and build prototypes that will help us
+  2. We started to tinker and build prototypes that will help us, such as the [mvp](https://github.com/jacobl3371/sep11-freedom-project/blob/main/tool/ip-immigration-app/backend/index.js) that Jacob made solely with Node and Express.
-  3. We slowy built the app in VS code building componenets
+  3. We slowy put together the application with React in VS code; building components
-  4. Then we worked on the initl18.js `code snippits`
-  5. Finally we built it making the translation work
+  5. Finally we built it and made the translation work

 ## Conclusion
 * Takeaways: Problem decomposition- We had to work through many probelms and break them down step by step.
 Each probelm lead to another problem that needed to be solved to eliminate bugs.
-COmunication- We had to communicate a lot and building two seprate files then combining them was difficult.
+* Comunication- We had to communicate a lot and building two seprate files then combining them was difficult.
 I had to `fetch()` Jacob's code and build the frontend up.

 <!-- EXAMPLE